JackPieCZ/EEPPR/README.md

    - For Windows
       - Open installation instructions for [Windows](https://docs.prophesee.ai/4.5.2/installation/windows.html#chapter-installation-windows)
       - Verify your system is compatible by checking the [Required Configuration section](https://docs.prophesee.ai/4.5.2/installation/windows.html#required-configuration)
-      - Whether you are installing the SDK for the first time or are currently using a previous version, you must download our Windows installer which is hosted in an installer repository.
+      - Whether you are installing the SDK for the first time or are currently using a previous version, you must download our Windows installer, which is hosted in an installer repository.
 The URL of this repository can be retrieved this way:
          - If you are a Prophesee customer, retrieve the link in the [Knowledge Center Download section](https://support.prophesee.ai/portal/en/kb/prophesee-1/metavision-sdk/download-center). ([request an account](https://www.prophesee.ai/kc-access-request/) if you don’t have one yet).
          - Otherwise, you must [sign-up for the SDK](https://www.prophesee.ai/metavision-intelligence-sdk-download) to get the link.